punz321/Movie-Recommender/README.md

 ## Day 3
 - Created the frontend skeleton using Streamlit
-- Called the function in the app
 - Deployed the app

 ## Day 4
-- Tried applying a new poster feature
+- Tried adding a new poster feature using TMDB API
 - This gives either wrong posters or no posters at all
 - Trying to fix this issue